-Accounting for UVM's fixed assets is performed by Cost Accounting Services within University Financial Services.
+Accounting for UVM's fixed assets is performed by Financial & Cost Accounting Services within University Financial Services.
 The University of Vermont's fixed assets are recorded at cost or, in the case of gifts, at the fair value at the date of donation, in the Capital Assets (Fund 50X) section of the University's general ledger.
 The net interest earnings on unspent bond proceeds, or, interest expense, is capitalized for debt-funded construction projects and added to the appropriate capital asset(s).

 The University has two major classifications of fixed assets: